dotnet/corert/Documentation/how-to-run-tests.md

 ### Reproducing test failures

-If you need to reproduce a failing test, from the repo root navigate to ```test_downloaded\CoreFX``` and then to the folder of the failing test - each test suite is located in its own folder.
-From the repo root run the following:
+If you need to reproduce a failing test, navigate to ```test_downloaded\CoreFX``` and then to the folder of the failing test - each test suite is located in its own folder.
+From the test suite directory run the following:

 On Windows: